 Compared to most other football powerhouses, Paris Saint-Germain (PSG) are a relatively young club.
-Nevertheless, they were remarkably successful in their short lifespan, winning five Ligue 1 titles, nine French Cups and five League Cups.
+Nevertheless, they were remarkably successful in their short lifespan, winning Ligue 1 titles, French Cups and League Cups.
 They are one of only two French sides to win a European trophy, a feat they have achieved by winning the 1996 Cup Winners' Cup.
 Their rivalry with Marseille, often referred to as "Le Classique", is widely considered to be the most passionate derby in French football.

-Stade Vélodrome (1970-1971)
+Stade Vélodrome (1970-1972)

-Parc des Princes (1972-)
+Parc des Princes (1973-)

-Ligue 1: 6
+Ligue 1: 10

 UEFA Cup Winners' Cup: 1

-Most played games: Jean-Marc Pilorget (435)
+Most games played: Jean-Marc Pilorget (435)

 Not surprisingly, PSG immediately drew sympathies of the Parisian crowd, which was exalted to finally have a club that could contend for domestic trophies.
-Shortly after earning promotion to Ligue 1 in 1974, the club moved into the legendary Parc des Princes, which would serve as their home to this day.
+Shortly after earning promotion to Ligue 1 in 1972, the club moved into the legendary Parc des Princes, which would serve as their home to this day.